Bitwarden Plugin

 Key/value args:

 accessToken(required): Machine account access token.
-Should be a reference to a config item of typebitwardenAccessToken.apiUrl(optional): API URL for self-hosted Bitwarden (defaults tohttps://api.bitwarden.com)identityUrl(optional): Identity service URL for self-hosted Bitwarden (defaults tohttps://identity.bitwarden.com)id(optional): Instance identifier for multiple instances
+Should be a reference to a config item of typebitwardenAccessToken.apiUrl(optional): API URL for self-hosted Bitwarden (defaults tohttps://api.bitwarden.com)identityUrl(optional): Identity service URL for self-hosted Bitwarden (defaults tohttps://identity.bitwarden.com)cacheTtl(optional): cache resolved values for the specified duration (e.g."5m","1h","1d", orforeverto cache until manually cleared).
+For cache mode behavior and CLI cache controls, see the Caching guide.id(optional): Instance identifier for multiple instances

 Section titled “Data types”bitwardenAccessToken